Financial advice and mortgages for single parents

 Being a lone parent often means your income is low, which can have a significant impact on the amount mortgage lenders are prepared to let you borrow.
 You need to demonstrate that you are able to keep up your mortgage repayments and your benefits can help you with this.

-Consider Government initiatives
+Taking advantage of Government initiatives

 There are a number of Government initiatives available to help people who are struggling to buy a home get on the property ladder: